InfinityAlgo-Academy/LightHouse/CONTRIBUTING.md

 cd chrome-launcher
-echo "build the launcher source code" yarn build yarn version echo "version bump will be committed" npm publish
+echo "build the launcher source code" yarn build yarn --no-git-tag-version version echo "version bump will be committed (but without a tag, as it gets mixed up with LH rls tags)" npm publish
 ```